-Six sockets, each with a LCD-Screen and a camera on top and arranged in a hexagon, facing inwards.
+Six sockets, each with an LCD-Screen and a camera on top and arranged in a hexagon, facing inwards.
 The spectator, upon entering the circle can see himself – from behind.
-And you may try as much as you want, if you look into one of the screens, you will already have turned away.
+And try as you might, if you look into one of the screens, you will already have turned away.

 “Vergangene Gegenwart” (2006) illustrates a moment from the past.

-What happens in any given moment?
+What happens at any given moment?
 How do we perceive what has happened?

 And to what extent can we take influence on our past?
 This piece confronts us with two basic uncertainties of daily life: one, we can never see ourselves walking away.
 Two, we cannot change the past nor can we look into the past.
 And nevertheless, every moment that we experience in the present is past already.

-Jens Kull’s piece is thus an installation which demonstrates the futility of the present.
+Jens Kull’s piece is thus an installation that demonstrates the futility of the present.